This blog may contain affiliate links. Read our disclosure policy for more info.

 Garibaldi Lake, one of Canada’s most magnificent alpine lakes, is located in Garibaldi Provincial Park.
 Despite its magnificence, it receives far fewer visitors than other Canadian lakes.

 The only way to see the stunning Garibaldi Lake is to hike a 9-kilometer (5.6-mile) long trail with a 900-meter (2,950-foot) elevation gain.
-It’s possible that this difficult hike is what keeps this stunning lake so quiet.
+This difficult hike may be what keeps this stunning lake so quiet.
 Believe me, if you can handle the challenging hike, it is definitely worth it!

 Garibaldi Lake is a great place to camp overnight if you can’t get enough of the scenery.
 When you wake up, you may visit Blacktusk and Panorama Ridge Lookout, two further hikes and overlooks.
 Both are 5.5 km (3.4 miles) and 7 km (4.3 miles) longer and include a 500 m gradient (1,640 ft).
 These hikes are designed for more experienced hikers.